evanbernard/MiniNeuralNets/README.md

 3. **Selection:**
 We choose some number of agents to reproduce, where the higher the agent's fitness, the more likely they are to be selected for reproduction.
 4. **Reproduction:**
 Out of the pool of selected agents, we randomly choose two to reproduce, until we have close to `num_agents` agents (roughly 75%, chosen fairly arbitrarily).
 The reproduction is the creation of a child, where each weight in the child is chosen to be one of the two parent's weight in that position.
-We also include a 10% chance for any given weight to be set to 0.
-This random mutation allows for new patterns to emerge (in case the model gets stuck in a local minimum), and it also simulates the idea of dropout, which again prevents the model from being stuck in a local minimum, and allows it to explore more possibilities.
+We also include a 10% chance for any given weight to be set to a random value.
+This random mutation allows for new patterns to emerge in case the model gets stuck in a local minimum.
 5. **Create New Generation:**
 When we have a number of children that are close to the number of agents we started with (75%, see step 4), we fill the rest of the generation with randomized weights, again to allow new patterns to emerge.